(Originally posted in 2015, I thought this blog was relevant now at the beginning of the semester for all those teaching online this term.)

 - You’ll complete required tasks in a timely manner.
 Be proactive with a back-up plan in case you’re unable to access the Internet in your regular place of study.

 - You’ll preplan for testing situations to ensure uninterrupted span of time.
-For example, you won’t be able to access the Internet in remote locations like on a cruise.
+For example, you won’t be able to access the Internet in remote locations such as on a cruise.

 - You won’t plagiarize the work of others and claim it as your own.
 Cite your sources using the style guide required for your field of study (e.g., American Psychological Association’s manual for social science).
-Make sure you use the latest edition.
+Use the latest edition.